ladybug-tools/honeybee-viewer/viewer-3d/README.md

 ## Concept

-View Honeybee models in 3D in your browser using the WebGL and the Three.js JavaScript library
+View Honeybee Schema models in 3D in your browser using the WebGL and the Three.js JavaScript library

 ## Honeybee Viewer 3D